pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/notebook_guide_data_ui/guide.en-gb.md

 > [!warning]
 >
-> If you choose an S3 solution, please note that they are not yet compatible with our AI products from the Control Panel. **To use S3 buckets, you will need to use [ovhai](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli)**.
+> If you choose an S3* compatible Object Storage solution, please note that they are not yet compatible with our AI products from the Control Panel (UI). **To use S3 compatible buckets, you will need to use [ovhai](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli)**.
 The Control Panel allows you to use Swift containers only.
 >

 If you want to know more about the different storage solutions, refer to this [page](/products/storage-backup).